ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 A tree node (either activity or operator) can be selected for updates by clicking on it.
 After selection of a node, all buttons of updates available for that node are enabled.

-After selecting a node, clicking the <i class="bi bi-x-circle btn-icon"></i>`clear selection` button, clears that selection.
+After selecting a node, clicking the <i class="bi bi-x-circle btn-icon"></i>`clear selection` button or clicking the node again, clears that selection.

 A selected node is highlighted through a red border as follows: